By Luke Sumpter Reviewed by: Carles Doménech

 • THC and arthritis

-Unfortunately, no human trials have explored the role of THC in arthritis patients.
-However, data from ongoing studies for other conditions may translate over to forms of arthritis.
-Currently, researchers are exploring the effects of high-THC cannabis[4] on neuropathic pain, sleep quality, and inflammatory pain.
+At the moment, no human trials have explored the role of THC in arthritis patients.
+However, resulting data extracted from studies for other conditions may provide some hope for arthritis treatment.
+Currently, researchers are in parallel exploring the effects of high-THC cannabis[4] on neuropathic pain, sleep quality, and inflammatory pain.

-THC might also affect some of the psychological problems that arthritis patients encounter.
+THC might also positively affect some of the psychological problems that some arthritis patients encounter.
 Many people with the condition experience mood disorders due to pain and reduced mobility.
-THC causes an acute rise in dopamine levels[5]—a neurotransmitter that profoundly impacts mood.
+THC causes an acute rise in dopamine levels[5]—a neurotransmitter that profoundly impacts mood—which could result in benefits for some arthritis-affected individuals.

 • CBD and arthritis

-Again, a lack of human clinical trials means researchers haven't had the chance to test CBD against arthritis in people.
+Again, a lack of clinical trials means the potential benefits of CBD against arthritis are unproven.
 However, animal studies offer a clue as to how the cannabinoid might work in humans.
 Researchers are currently exploring how CBD is related to pain and inflammation in animals[6].

 CBD has a low binding affinity for CB1 and CB2 but produces much of its activity by disrupting ECS enzymes.
 The enzyme fatty acid amide hydrolase (FAAH) is responsible for breaking down a host of endocannabinoids.
-Researchers are currently exploring how FAAH inhibition could increase the levels of endocannabinoids[7] that reduce pain and inflammation.
+Researchers are currently exploring how FAAH inhibition could increase levels of endocannabinoids[7], which ultimately reduce pain and inflammation.

 Oils, Sprays, or Topicals for Arthritis?

-As researchers uncover how cannabinoids might influence arthritis, they'll also start to discover the best ways to apply these phytochemicals.
+As researchers uncover how cannabinoids might influence arthritis, they are also exploring how best to apply these phytochemicals for such a purpose.

 Many arthritis patients looking into cannabis often ask questions such as "how to use CBD oil for arthritis?" and "should I used CBD cream for arthritis pain?".
 Although we can't answer these questions yet, future studies will hopefully shed light on the best ways to use weed for arthritis.

-In the meantime, cannabis users can apply oils both orally and sublingually.
-The oral route sends cannabinoids such as THC and CBD through the digestive tract and liver, converting them into different metabolites before moving through the body.
+In the meantime, people considering cannabis use could apply oils both orally and sublingually.
+The oral route sends cannabinoids such as THC and CBD through the digestive tube and liver, converting them into different metabolites before moving through the entire body.
 In contrast, the sublingual route (placing oil under the tongue) introduces cannabinoids directly into the bloodstream for rapid effects.

 Sprays and topicals applied directly to affected joints might offer local relief.
 Sprays applied to the skin won't achieve great absorption, as externally applied cannabinoids largely target cells in the skin.
-However, transdermal patches offer a form of topical cannabis application that can penetrate deeper into the blood supply around the joint.
+However, transdermal patches could offer a form of topical cannabis with better absorption into the blood supply around the joint.

 Oils, Sprays, or Topicals for Arthritis?